 moving, interacting and having fun.

-Because I engaged the participants in activities, I got the highest speaker evaluation at that conference, even though my information was pretty basic.
+Because I engaged the participants in activities, I got the highest speaker rating at that conference, even though my information was pretty basic.

 When approaching a networking or business organization you would like to speak to, try and find out what sort of subjects their members are requesting information on.